Helena Modjeska Chase: Painting

 Drea's paintings have been exhibited across the US.
 She also contributed three oil portraits to the 1944 annual exhibit of the Denver Art Museum.

 In August 1949, doll portraits painted by Drea were displayed in the children's department of the Denver Public Library.
 These portraits included an old kid-bodied wax doll and portraits of twin dolls from Brattleboro, Vermont, and a doll in a pioneer costume.
 Drea's paintings have been used to illustrate printed stories.

 Drea hosted her own solo art shows, showcasing her portraits and still life studies.

-Personal life
+Personal life and death

 In 1923, Drea married trademark attorney Harry McClure Johnson.
 The couple settled in Winnetka, Illinois.
 The couple had five children together.
 In March 1932, Johnson, died at the age of 46.

 After his death, Drea and their children to Steamboat Springs, Colorado where she purchased a Pine Springs Ranch horse ranch.

 In 1965, she remarried to physician Dr. William Francis Drea at Grace Episcopal Church in Colorado Springs.
 Drea's was given in marriage by her son-in-law, Gunther Paetsch.

 Drea's sister, Carmelita Hinton, founded The Putney School in Putney, Vermont.

 Drea died at the age of 86 on December 22, 1986, in Santa Fe, New Mexico.
 Dr. Harry McClure Johnson a scientist in Maryland and Washington, D.C., She left behind five surviving children from her first marriage and 2 grandchildren.